echardware2024/ECPT/README.md

 - Paste into linux/prodtest/bin/

 hex-ftdi-cfg/hex
-- Copy all P... and .fcf files
+- Copy three P... and one .fcf file
-- Paste into windows/hex-ftdi-cfg/hex/
+- Paste into windows/

 hex-ftdi-cfg/ftdi
 - TBD